Film school can be tough. But it doesn’t have to be.

-With a decent laptop, you can pretty much breeze through most of the work.
+With a decent laptop, you can pretty much breeze right through most of the work.

-After spending countless hours of research looking for the best laptops for filmmakers in college, I settled for the Apple MacBook Pro for the following reasons.
+After spending countless hours of research looking for the best laptops for filmmakers in college, the Apple MacBook Pro emerged at the top beast for any film student for the following reasons:

 - it has an agile SSD performance